-Oğuz Alper Öktem is our co-founder and serves as our Chief Executive Officer and as Chairperson of our board of directors ("Board").
+Oğuz Alper Öktem is our co-founder and serves as our Chief Executive Officer and as Chairperson our Board.
 Mr. Öktem has served as Marti's Chief Executive Officer since September 2018.
 Prior to joining Marti, Mr. Öktem served as the Chief Operating Officer of BluTV, a local streaming service provider in Türkiye founded in 2015.
-Mr. Öktem received a Master's degree in Political Economy from the London School of Economics, and Bachelor's degree in Economics from University of Chicago.
+Mr. Öktem received a Master's degree in Political Economy from the London School of Economics and Bachelor's degree in Economics from University of Chicago.